domainr/domainr-mac/README.md

-# Domai.nr for Mac
+# Domainr for Mac

-Domai.nr for Mac is a simple menubar application that lets you search Domai.nr from the convenience of your desktop.
+Domainr for Mac is a simple menubar application that lets you search Domainr from the convenience of your desktop.

-There's a global keyboard shortcut (`Cmd+Shift+D`) and clicking a search result opens up the information page on Domai.nr regarding the domain you selected.
+There's a global keyboard shortcut (`Cmd+Shift+D`) and clicking a search result opens up the information page on Domainr regarding the domain you selected.

 ### Running locally